mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 ### Upload a data file to MindsDB Cloud

-In this tutorial, we use the customer churn data file.
+In this tutorial, we use the customer churn dataset.
 You can download it [here](https://github.com/mindsdb/mindsdb-examples/blob/master/classics/customer_churn/raw_data/WA_Fn-UseC_-Telco-Customer-Churn.csv).

 And [this guide](https://docs.mindsdb.com/sql/create/file/) explains how to upload a file to MindsDB.